 If someone develops COVID-19 symptoms or tests positive after a gathering, they should immediately contact the host and others that attended the event.

 Donate to Those in Need

-This Thanksgiving donations are especially crucial as many people have lost loved ones or are experiencing financial hardships.
-Consider volunteering your time or donating money to an organization or charity that’s meaningful to you in lieu of having a big Thanksgiving dinner.
+This holiday season donations are especially crucial as many people have lost loved ones or are experiencing financial hardships.
+Consider volunteering your time or donating money to an organization or charity that’s meaningful to you in lieu of having a big holiday gift.
 You can also donate your time by checking in on elderly neighbors and offering to run their errands.

 However you choose to celebrate, I wish you a happy and HEALTHY holiday season! -Elise